 North American Grappling Association- North American Grappling Championship (1x- Expert/brown belt)

-David is a purple belt that has been training since August of 2012.
+David is a brown belt that has been training since August of 2012.
 David loves jiujitsu because it is a super fun way to get exercise and to learn how to properly defend yourself.
 Every day is something new and exciting and David never loses the desire to learn and improve.
 Jiujitsu has gotten David in better shape than he could have ever imagined.
 BJJ has boosted his confidence, made him more outgoing, and taught him that all goals are possible to achieve with the right people around you and the right motivation.
 David loves teaching jiujitsu because he can see first hand how jiujitsu improves the lives of people at all different points in their lives.
 David loves helping people and being a part of their success.

-Ann is a blue belt whose been training for two years under Prof. Chris Civello.
+Ann is a purple belt whose been training for two years under Prof. Chris Civello.
 Ann started training Brazilian Jiujitsu as a way of encouraging her then 7-year old son to enroll and stay in the program.
 Little did she know that BJJ would be a life-changing experience for her and my family.
 Jiujitsu has drastically improved her physical conditioning, given her self-defense skills and introduced her to a network of great people that she would never have otherwise met in her roles as mother, wife, nurse, business owner.
 As a BJJ Practitioner and Assistant Coach, she has had the privilege to teach and help kids learn BJJ principles and techniques in class.
 BJJ helps kids become more confident, focused and bully-proof.
 It teaches them discipline, honor, persistence and trains them to have the fortitude to overcome adversity.
 Ann can speak as a mother seeing her son reap all these benefits from practicing Brazilian Jiujitsu, and as a practitioner reaping these benefits herself.
 Ann says “I can say with utmost certainty that Jiujitsu has enriched my life beyond measure.”